The Impact of High-Intensity Interval Training (HIIT) on Women's Health

 How does HIIT compare to traditional cardio for weight loss?

-HIIT workouts burn more calories in less time and continue to elevate your metabolism post-exercise.
-Traditional cardio is lower in intensity but can be sustained longer.
-Many women see faster results with HIIT.
+HIIT burns more calories in less time and raises post-exercise metabolism.
+Steady-state cardio can be sustained longer; many women see faster changes with HIIT.

 Can I combine HIIT and strength training?